steppingblocks/DevOpsCodingChallenge/README.md

 - make sure you can run the application locally
 - build a docker file to run the application inside docker
 - write a docker-compose.yml file in order to run the application along side with a redis container
-- write corresponding kubernets pods, services and deployment file
+- write corresponding kubernetes pods, services and deployment file

 ## 1.Running the application locally